UPC/ravada/docs/devel-docs/commit-rules.rst

 ::

-    fix: active virtual machines can''t be started
+    fix: active virtual machines can not be started

-    When a virtual machine is already active, don't try to start it and return
+    When a virtual machine is already active, do not try to start it and return

     #77